 What causes corns and calluses?

 The small bones of the toes and feet are broader and more lumpy near to the small joints of the toes.
-If there is extra rubbing (friction) or pressure on the skin overlying a small rough area of bone, this will cause the skin to thicken.
+If there is repeated friction or pressure on the skin overlying a small rough area of bone, this will cause the skin to thicken.
 This may lead to corns or calluses forming.

-The common causes of rubbing and pressure are tight or poorly fitting shoes which tend to cause corns on the top of the toes and side of the little toe.
-Also, too much walking or running which tends to cause calluses on the sole of the feet.
+The common causes of rubbing and pressure are tight or ill fitting shoes which tend to cause corns on the top of the toes and side of the little toe.
+Also, too much walking or running which tends to cause calluses on the bottom of the feet (the soles).
 So if you do sports or activities that involve repeated pressure on your feet then this will increase your risk of developing a callus.

 What are the treatments for corns and calluses?